Kelvin Smith Library

 R is a free software environment for statistical computing and graphics.
 It utilizes a library of thousands of packages for a wide variety of statistical and data visualization purposes.
 There is a strong interdisciplinary user community.

-RStudio is a free IDE for R that provides tools for plotting, history, and workspace management.
+RStudio is a free IDE for R that provides tools for code, data and workspace management.
 We recommend that you install RStudio alongside R from the beginning as it greatly reduces the learning curve.

 If you are new to R, start with the tidyverse.